-- It is the student's responsibility to be on time for class. - Lunch detention can be assigned by the teacher for each tardy after the first one.
+- It is the student's responsibility to be on time for class. - Lunch detention can be assigned by the teacher for each unexcused tardy (X) after the first one.
 This is on a per class basis.
-Teachers will develop their tardy policy and include it in their course syllabus. - Students who are marked Late Unexcused Absence (L) for being more than 5 minutes late to class may be given a lunch detention by the teacher on each offense.
-Excessive (L's) will be referred to the administration. - Students who do not attend assigned lunch detention will be referred to the administration. - Excessive tardiness will be referred to the administration. - Students with valid excused late passes will not be considered tardy.
+Teachers will develop their tardy policy and include it in their class expectations. - Students who do not attend assigned lunch detention may be referred to the administration.

+- Excessive unexcused tardiness (X) will be referred to the administration. - Students with valid excused late passes will not be considered tardy.